vimeo/psalm/docs/running_psalm/issues/RedundantIdentityWithTrue.md

 # RedundantIdentityWithTrue

-Emitted when comparing a known boolean with true
+Emitted when comparing a known boolean with true and the `strictBinaryOperands` flag is set to true.

 ```php
 <?php